yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 mode.
 We expect you to write code and communicate via GitHub.
 Why on earth would we need to call you?
 We just don't do it, and I think that's how everybody else should operate.
-That's what true equality and diversity is&mdash;no phone or video calls.
+That's what true equality and diversity is---no phone or video calls.

 ## We Explain When We Reject